Azure-Samples/active-directory-verifiable-credentials-dotnet/1. asp-net-core-api-idtokenhint/README.md

 ### Create your credential
 To use the sample we need a configured Verifiable Credential in the azure portal.
 In the project directory CredentialFiles you will find the `VerifiedCredentialExpertDisplay.json` file and the `VerifiedCredentialExpertRules.json` file.
 Use these 2 files to create your own VerifiedCredentialExpert credential.
-Before you upload the files, you need to modify the `VerifiedCredentialExpertRules.json` If you navigate to your [Verifiable Credentials](https://portal.azure.com/#blade/Microsoft_AAD_DecentralizedIdentity/InitialMenuBlade/issuerSettingsBlade) blade in azure portal, you can copy the Decentralized identifier (DID) string and modify the value after "iss" on line 12.
+Before you upload the files, you need to modify the `VerifiedCredentialExpertRules.json` file.
+If you navigate to your [Verifiable Credentials](https://portal.azure.com/#blade/Microsoft_AAD_DecentralizedIdentity/InitialMenuBlade/issuerSettingsBlade) blade in azure portal, you can copy the Decentralized identifier (DID) string (did:ion..) and modify the value after "iss" on line 12.
 Save the file and follow the instructions how to create your first verifiable credential.

 You can find the instructions on how to create a Verifiable Credential in the azure portal here [TODO LINK TO DOCUMENT HOW TO CREATE A CREDENTIAL ONCE ITS FINISHED]